Special linear group: Topology

-Any invertible matrix can be uniquely represented according to the polar decomposition as the product of a unitary matrix and a hermitian matrix with positive eigenvalues.
-The determinant of the unitary matrix is on the unit circle while that of the hermitian matrix is real and positive and since in the case of a matrix from the special linear group the product of these two determinants must be 1, then each of them must be 1.
-Therefore, a special linear matrix can be written as the product of a special unitary matrix (or special orthogonal matrix in the real case) and a positive definite hermitian matrix (or symmetric matrix in the real case) having determinant 1.
+Any invertible matrix can be uniquely represented according to the polar decomposition as the product of a unitary matrix and a Hermitian matrix with positive eigenvalues.
+The determinant of the unitary matrix is on the unit circle, while that of the Hermitian matrix is real and positive.
+Since in the case of a matrix from the special linear group the product of these two determinants must be 1, then each of them must be 1.
+Therefore, a special linear matrix can be written as the product of a special unitary matrix (or special orthogonal matrix in the real case) and a positive definite Hermitian matrix (or symmetric matrix in the real case) having determinant 1.